OCR Economics Inflation Revision Notes

 - 2Demand-pull inflation occurs when demand exceeds supply.

-- 3Cost-push inflation arises when production costs increase, leading to higher prices.
+- 3Cost-push inflation arises from rising production costs.

 - 4Hyperinflation is an extreme form of inflation, often exceeding 50% per month.

-- 5Central banks, like the Bank of England, use monetary policy to control inflation.
+- 5Central banks use monetary policy tools to control inflation.

 Simple Explanation

-Inflation means that prices for goods and services are rising, which means your money buys less than it used to.
-It can happen when people want to buy more than what is available, or when it costs more to make things.
-Understanding inflation helps you see how it affects your savings and spending.
+Inflation means that prices for things like food, clothes, and services are going up over time.
+This means that with the same amount of money, you can buy less than you could before.
+Inflation can happen for different reasons, like when people want to buy more than what's available or when it costs more to make things.

 Memory Trick